Chart Color Schemes

 Kleinton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, Kleinton is forecast to increase by 699 persons, reflecting a total gain of 31.0% over the 17-year period.
+However, all factors including natural growth and overseas migration were positive contributors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+It is noted that these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Looking ahead, a significant population increase in the top quartile of regional areas across Australia is forecasted, with Kleinton expected to gain an additional 593 persons by 2041 based on aggregated SA2-level projections.
+This reflects a total growth of 23.7% over the 16-year period.

 Frequently Asked Questions - Population